…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 A “Summer of Love” Lost

 My birth did not arrive in the best of times for my mother.
 “Summer of Love” of 1967 arrived as I did to a mother of two toddlers who recently divorced.
 The father left us.
 In fact, chose to never be part of the life of the three boys he helped bring into the world.
 We did not exist.
 My mother shared in our loss but deepened by her own childhood story.
-Her mother disappeared and her father never knew her.
+Her mother disappeared, and her father never knew her.
 Fatherless begets fatherless.
 My mother was left alone, poor and on assistance from the government.

-The tough choice to move in a house with her former mother-in-law, my grandmother, was also a serendipitous event.
+The tough choice to move into a house with her former mother-in-law, my grandmother, was also a serendipitous event.
 A couple doors down one direction were a fundamentalist Baptist church and on the other side was an older couple who were part of the Jews For Jesus.
 Eventually, my mother found her faith in Christ at age 25.
 Our family would never be the same by her choice to follow Christ.

-My mother was hired at the church preschool, and for some reason a lady with means was her same size so she had fancy castoffs and her wardrobe shined.
+My mother was hired at the church preschool, and for some reason, a lady with means was her same size so she had fancy castoffs and her wardrobe shined.
 There was a day she went to the welfare office to end assistance.
 There was likewise a day that over my crib the men of the church prayed.
 They prayed that I would enter into the ministry.
 I never knew about this until later in my ministry years.
-That was a good thing since I might have resented slightly those men for that prayer.
+That was a good thing since I might have resented those men slightly for that prayer.
 Why not pray for me to be a doctor, engineer or teacher?
 Ministry calling is not a jacket you can just hang in the closet.

 Mother’s friends at church decided to matchmake a bit.
 Here enters God’s grace in the form of a bachelor in his 30s who loved to be footloose until this point in life.
 They fell in love.
 Ron was gentle, energetic and eccentric.
 He said to us he fell in love with the three of us boys as much as he did my mom.
 That grace from God was such good fortune for our little, broken family of four.
 You see, God is the kind of god that chooses a man who is a professional boys counselor at a boys ranch to help raise us.
 God is indeed a Father to the fatherless.
 A new family of five moved into a little brown house.